KabakiAntony/globalCovid-19Updates/README.md

 are looking to make apps that give users the daily numbers as we track the corona virus figures aroung the world.

-This api is made based on flask framework.
+This api is made based on flask framework, it will be hosted on heroku and a postgres db will be used for persistence.

 ## Where am I getting data from ?

-At this point I am getting data and filtering it for our use from the repository that is being maintained by the [John Hopkins University](https://github.com/CSSEGISandData/COVID-19)
+At this point I am getting data and filtering it for use from the repository that is being maintained by the [John Hopkins University](https://github.com/CSSEGISandData/COVID-19)